R-Cardenas/uea-website/content/publication/QC/index.md

 <br />

-Quality control (QC) is an essential step in any NGS experiment, there a number of sequencing artefacts such as read errors, primer/adapter contamination, PCR/optical read duplication are quite common.
-Failure to remove such artefacts can greatly and negatively impact upon downstream analyses and produce errouneous conclusions.
-The majority of these downstream analyses do not perform filtering steps or provide tools for QC, therefore these sequencing artefacts are required to be filtered out to prevent inaccurate results.
+Quality control (QC) is an essential step in any NGS experiment as there a number of common sequencing artefacts such as read errors, primer/adapter contamination, PCR/optical read duplication.
+Failure to remove such artefacts can negatively impact upon downstream analyses and produce erroneous conclusions.
+The majority of these downstream analyses do not perform filtering steps or provide tools for QC, therefore these sequencing artefacts should be filtered out to prevent inaccurate results.

 <br />